nwallenfang/godot-p2p-networking/README.md

 ### TODOS
 - [ ] Change Nakama connection to use godot-nakama plugin
+  - [ ] check after this if nakama matchmaking can be made faster
 - [ ] Use Control nodes to react properly to changing resolutions